How do you have fun in your family?

 Then, get a beginner telescope when you are ready.

 Bring out the creative side of your family and take a photography class together.
 Or have fun experimenting with your camera outdoors.
-The possibilities are endless when you pick up a camera.

 If you have young kids, consider a kid-friendly camera or waterproof camera that they can use as beginners.